MicrosoftDocs/OData-docs/Odata-docs/webapi/KeyValueBinding.md

 ```

-**Note**, this rule also applies to the navigation property key convention binding.
+[!Note], this rule also applies to the navigation property key convention binding.